gradosevic/ag-custom-admin/readme.txt

 > If you are a more advanced user or agency please check our [pro WordPress customizing plugin](https://cusmin.com/blog/customize-wordpress-admin-dashboard-with-cusmin?ref=wporg-bottom).<br><br>

 = Contact =
-For any additiona help, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.
+For any additional help, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.

 == Installation ==